DenisProcyon/CDS_Final_Project/README.md

 ## CountryMapper Module

 The `CountryMapper` class provides a way to determine the country of origin for various car brands.
 Given a list of brands and a URL containing a reference table, it scrapes the webpage and constructs a mapping from brand names to countries.
-With this mapper, you can quickly enrich your dataset by adding a `Country` column based on each car’s `Make`.

 ## Testing with Pytest